-Au dit Question(s) Yes No 1.
-Does the City monitor the implementation and success of the SSMP Elements? \boxtimes Findings: The City has monitored its success and, when necessary, modified goals to best fit the City's wastewater system.
-Recommendations: 2.
-Does the City maintain five years of records for all documentation relevant to identifying SSO trends?
-Findings: The City maintains over the required five years for all documentation including CCTV footage.
-Barrier I. Carrier Recommendations: Move to an electronic database for records that are currently kept in paper only.
-3. Are the program elements updated as appropriate based on the monitoring and performance of the system?
-Findings: Program elements are modified as needed to maximize the efficiency of the department.
+Audit Question(s) Yes No

+1. Does the City monitor the implementation and success of the SSMP Elements? e 🖂

+Findings:

+The City has monitored its success and, when necessary, modified goals to best fit the City's wastewater system. ed

+Recommendations: None

+2. Does the City maintain five years of records for all documentation relevant to identifying SSO trends? n 🖂

+Findings:

+The City maintains over the required five years for a documentation including CCTV footage. all

 Recommendations:

+Move to an electronic database for records that are kept in paper only V.

+The second secon ) -

+3. Are the program elements updated as appropriate based on the monitoring and performance of the system? ie 🖂

+Findings:

+Program elements are modified as needed to maximize the efficiency of the system. У

+Recommendations: None